Updated: Oct 12

 3. For travellers, keep your itinerary to Singapore loose and visit the nature reserve on a day with fine weather.
 Do check the weather forecast again on the very day.
 Other than long and heavy rains during the mid-year and end-year monsoon seasons, sunny or light afternoon drizzles are considered good-enough weather.
 Rains usually will not last very long outside the monsoons.

-5. For long distance trek, you might want to standby some snack bars as you won't be able to get any of them in the forests.
+6. For long distance trek, you might want to standby some snack bars as you won't be able to get any of them in the forests.
 There are drinks and snack vending machines in the Visitor Centre.
+If you bring any food into the forests, make sure to put them inside your bag.
+Keep them out of sights of the animals, especially the monkeys.
+Feeding wild animals is a serious offence and carries heavy fines.

-6. Do wear proper walking shoes.
-High heels, platform shoes and slippers are not recommended even for just a short walk up to the summit on the main path.
-Although the main path is the easier to walk up the hill, the steepest part is still about 40° inclined.
+7. Do wear proper walking shoes.
+High heels, platform shoes and slippers are not recommended even for just a short walk up to the summit using the main path.
+Although the main path is the easiest to walk up the hill, the steepest part is still about 40° inclined.

 The Suggested Routes

 The 7Km hill-loop trek will exclude Dairy Farm Nature Park and cover only Bukit Timah Hill and Hindhede Nature Park.
 This trail is not exactly similar to the 10Km trek as they may go in opposing directions on some paths.
 Lastly, the 7Km trek may be more strenuous than the 10Km trek with more uphill climbs, but the latter has longer distance to cover.
-However, The calories burned for 7Km should be close to that for 10Km.
+Whichever the case, the calories burned for the 7Km-loop should be close to that for the 10Km-trek.

 7Km Hill Loop Trek: